 Amendments to this directive will be dated and distributed as outlined in the distribution below.

 Canada regulates the importation of grapevines from all countries in order to mitigate the risk of entry and establishment of quarantine pests of grapevines.
 Canada and the United States (U.S.) have very similar import requirements for grapevine propagative material, therefore Canada allows the importation of grapevine propagative material that has been certified under a U.S. state certification program.
 Appendix 5 contains a list of CFIA approved U.S. Vitis certification programs.

 Grapevines from sources other than the U.S. may be approved for entry into Canada on an individual evaluation basis.
 Currently, France and Germany are the only off-continent sources with CFIA approved nurseries certified to export certain grapevine rootstocks and varieties/clones for propagation to Canada.

-This directive is to be used as a guide for Canadian importers, foreign exporters, shippers and brokers, CFIA inspectors, Canada Border Services Agency and National Plant Protection Organizations (NPPO).
+This directive is to be used as a guide for Canadian importers, foreign exporters, shippers and brokers, CFIA inspectors, the Canada Border Services Agency and National Plant Protection Organizations (NPPOs).

 - ISPM No. 4 (1996): Requirements for the Establishment of Pest Free Areas.

 - D-01-06: Canadian phytosanitary policy for the notification of non-compliance and emergency action.